k8s-cloud-io/preact-router/README.md

-preact-router
+react-router
 ---
-preact-router is a nodejs library written in typescript and is for use in preact web applications to route browser requests to configured components.
+react-router is a browser library written in typescript and is for use in react web applications to route browser requests to configured components.
+This library has the same signatures as the origin but has a smaller footprint.